canonical/k8s-snap/docs/src/snap/howto/storage/cloud.md

 AWS APIs.
 The policies provided here are quite open and should be scoped down based on your security requirements.

-You will most likely want to create a Role for your instance.
+You will most likely want to create a role for your instance.
 You can call this role "k8s-control-plane" or "k8s-worker".
-Then, define and attach the following Policies to the role.
-Once the Role is created with the required Policies, attach the Role to the instance.
+Then, define and attach the following policies to the role.
+Once the role is created with the required policies, attach the role to the instance.

 For a control plane node:
 ```json